 What makes a good system owner, you ask?
 Here are three characteristics that I find critical to success:

-#1: Knowledgeable about the promotional review process and system
+#1: Knowledgeable about the promotional or medical information review process and system

 #2: Oriented and interested in promotional review process goals

 When it comes to the promotional or medical information review process, setting goals is important.
 It’s essential for system owners to set, monitor, and share progress on goals so the entire review team understands progress.
 System owners are particularly successful if they are interested in metrics and performance and find enjoyment in digging into data to uncover trends related to performance, or if there are any challenges that need to be addressed.
 The more the System Owner knows about the process, the better suited they are to make recommendations and changes.

 Successful system owners are not only committed to executing their current process, but are also open to changes.
 Regularly engaging internal stakeholders, like the review team, is essential for identifying issues and gathering feedback and recommendations.
 When changes are suggested, a good system owner identifies which suggestions to prioritize, which need to be combined, and which merit larger organizational discussion and approval.
 In addition to collaborating with internal teams, successful system owners also work closely with their system vendor to identify areas for improvement and discuss configuration changes as needed.